nextcloud/documentation/admin_manual/maintenance/manual_upgrade.rst

    ``config.php`` file.
 (See :doc:`backup`.)
 2. Download and unpack the latest ownCloud Server release (Archive file) from `owncloud.org/install/`_ into an empty directory outside of your current installation.
-For example, if your current ownCloud is installed in ``/var/www/owncloud/`` you could create a new directory called ``/var/www/owncloud2/``

    .. note:: To unpack your new tarball, run:
-      tar xjf owncloud-latest.tar.bz2
+      tar xjf owncloud-[version].tar.bz2

 .. note:: Enterprise users must download their new ownCloud archives from their accounts on `<https://customer.owncloud.com/owncloud/>`_

 3. Stop your Web server.

-4. Rename or move your current ownCloud directory (named ``owncloud/`` if installed using defaults) to another location.
+4. Rename your current ownCloud directory, for example ``owncloud-old``.

-5. This creates a new ``owncloud/`` directory populated with your new server files.
-Copy this directory and its contents to the original location of your old server, for example ``/var/www/``, so that once again you have ``/var/www/owncloud`` .
+5. Unpacking the new archive creates a new ``owncloud`` directory populated with your new server files.
+Copy this directory and its contents to the original location of your old server, for example ``/var/www/``, so that once again you have ``/var/www/owncloud``.

-6. Copy and paste the ``config.php`` file from your old version of ownCloud to your new ownCloud version.
+6. Copy the ``config.php`` file from your old ownCloud directory to your new ownCloud directory.

-7. If you keep your ``data/`` directory in your ``owncloud/`` directory, copy it from your old version of ownCloud to the ``owncloud/`` directory of your new ownCloud version.
+7. If you keep your ``data/`` directory in your ``owncloud/`` directory, copy it from your old version of ownCloud to your new ``owncloud/``.
 If you keep it outside of ``owncloud/`` then you don't have to do anything with it, because its location is configured in your original ``config.php``, and none of the upgrade steps touch it.

 8. If you are using 3rd party applications, look in your new ``owncloud/apps/`` directory to see if they are there.
 If not, copy them from your old ``apps/``